 XING is a solid choice for DACH-based professionals who want to maintain a local professional network and be visible to German-speaking recruiters.
 Its integration with kununu provides useful employer insights, and its recruiter messaging can surface opportunities passively.

 The two platforms serve different purposes.
 XING is for networking in the DACH market.
-MisuJob is for finding your next tech job.
+MisuJob is for finding your next job.

-Want to see what AI-powered job matching can do for your tech career?
+Want to see what AI-powered job matching can do for your career?
 Sign up for MisuJob free and discover roles from across the DACH region and beyond, matched to your exact skills and preferences.